Last Updated 28 Apr 2021 in Ways of Working

 The Society does not believe that it is in anyone’s interests for colleagues with knowledge of wrongdoing to remain silent.
 The Society takes all malpractice very seriously, whether it is committed by senior managers, colleagues, suppliers or contractors.
 This Policy sets out a procedure by which colleagues can report any concerns that they may have to the Society.

-Individuals reporting concerns through this procedure, where they have reasonable belief of wrongdoing, will not be subject to retribution or detrimental treatment.
+Individuals reporting concerns through this procedure, where they have reasonable belief of wrongdoing, will be protected and not suffer detrimental treatment.

 In addition, the Society will take every reasonable step to keep the colleague’s identity anonymous, if they so wish.
 However, there may be circumstances (for example, if the colleague’s report becomes the subject of a criminal investigation) where the colleague may be needed as a witness.
 Should this be the case, we will discuss the matter with the colleague at the earliest opportunity.